On Supersymmetric Gauge Theories on S^4 x S^1: SUSY invariant action

 transforms as

 which is same as the one on $R^4$ and

 These are consistent with the ones in \cite{Pestun}.

 We can construct a Yang-Mills action on $S^4 \times S^1$ which is invariant under a SUSY generator, but it is the SUSY exact action which will be used as a localization computation and it depends on constant tensors.
 It is difficult to construct the SUSY Yang-Mills action on $S^4 \times S^1$ which reduces to the standard SUSY Yang-Mills action on $S^4$ by the dimensional reduction.
 This is partly because the dimensional reduction gives a massless scalar in the vector multiplet, but there is the mass term for all the scalar fields in the SUSY Yang-Mills action on $S^4$ by the conformal mapping from $R^4$.
 To resolve this, we probably need to modify the ansatz for the Killing spinor although we will not try this in the paper.
-We can instead think that the theory has infinite gauge coupling constant although this would cause some divergences even for the BPS protected properties.
+We can instead think that the theory has infinite gauge coupling constant, thus the action vanishes.
+If the theory with the infinite gauge coupling constant is at a fixed point of the renormalization group, this may be justified.
+If it is not at a fixed point, any quantities will diverge.

 Now we will consider the hypermultiplets.
 By explicit computations, we find that the following one is a SUSY invariant Lagrangian on $S^4 \times S^1$:

 Taking the 4D limit, $R \rightarrow 0$, we have the SUSY invariant Lagrangian on $S^4$: